I hear it all the time: How do I get my nonprofit Board to help with fundraising?

 So, what do you do?

-I’ve got 4 ways for you to get them moving and involved in helping you with fundraising this holiday season.
+I’ve got 4 ideas for you to get them moving and involved in helping you with fundraising this holiday season.
+Read on to see which one will work best for you.

 We hear a LOT about Board engagement these days.